sokolikp/twitter-client/README.md

 The following **optional** features are implemented:

-- [ ] When composing, you should have a countdown in the upper right for the tweet limit.
+- [X] When composing, you should have a countdown in the upper right for the tweet limit.
 - [X] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [X] Retweeting and favoriting should increment the retweet and favorite count.
 - [X] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
 - [X] Replies should be prefixed with the username and the reply_id should be set when posting the tweet,
-- [ ] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+- [X] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Delete your own tweets
+- [X] Show verified status for verified users
+- [X] Color indicators for liked and retweeted tweets

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Easier ways to set up auto-layout when you want to add a new element.
+When I wanted to add new features, my old auto-layout constraints needed to be completely reset.
+Also, centering items horizontally across a fixed width would be cool (e.g. evenly space 4 items across some width).
+2. Retweets were confusing!
+How did you handle the retweet/unretweet actions?
+Especially when you retweet a retweet - the parent tweet becomes the originally retweeted status, which could be far removed from the status you retweeted from.

 ## Video Walkthrough